-As you interact with your organization, it's important to be able to share the strategic goals of your Human Resources department.
+As you interact with your organization, it's important that you share the strategic goals of your Human Resources department.
 Otherwise, how will your organization leaders understand what value your department adds?

-They're definitely asking and need to see the value that you bring to the total organization.
-Developing a department business plan, with input from your organization, allows you to understand and communicate the HR functions contributions.
+They're definitely asking and need to see the value that you bring to the organization.
+Developing a department business plan, with input from your organization, allows you to understand and communicate the HR functions' contributions.

 It allows you to shape the expectations that your organization holds for what you will contribute and when.
 This transparency adds value to the goals and role of the HR department.
 Find out how to develop an HR business plan.

-Departments are the entity organizations form to organize people, reporting relationships, and work.
+Departments are the entities organizations form to organize people, reporting relationships, and work.
 Departments are organized in a way that best supports the:

-- accomplishment of the unit's purpose or mission within the organization, and
+- accomplishment of the unit's purpose or mission within the organization

 Departments are usually organized by functions such as human resources, marketing, administration, and sales.
 But, a department can be organized in any way that makes sense for the customer.

-What would you do if you had a Human Resources employee who could improve the company’s profit margins, positively impact the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business—and still deliver both flawless traditional HR services?
+What would you do if you had a Human Resources employee who could improve the company’s profit margins, have a positive impact on the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business—and still deliver flawless traditional HR services?

-You'd know that you have an employee who has done effective Human Resources strategic planning.
+You'd know that you have a competent—even superior—employee who has done effective Human Resources strategic planning.
 Here's how to create that kind of HR department.

 It is time for Human Resources practitioners to rethink their role and that of the HR department, not only for the purposes of contributing to the organization's bottom line, but also for their own survival.